Concern Worldwide's alternative gifts site is increasing in revenue and conversions every year

 Free and open source software (FOSS) is what makes modern software development possible.
 It's beneficial to our clients, and enables us to do more for them.
 Almost all of our projects use open source technology and we only use specific vendors or licenses when our clients requires them.

 Giving back to the communities that power our daily work really matters.
 That’s why we have around 5,000 public commits on over 40 projects across the Drupal ecosystem and other FOSS platforms.
+We do all our web development using free & open source software, platforms and services.

 - Open source web development